sytraore/tic-tacc-toe-iOS-game/README.md

 ### Overview
-- **Description**: Tic Tac Toe Game is a game where the user plays against AI.
+- **Description**: Tic Tac Toe Game is a game where the user can play with another player.
 The user must take turns placing his/her marks on a grid of three-by-three cells.
 If the player gets three marks in a row horizontally, vertically, or diagonally, then he wins the game.
-Otherwise, AI wins and user looses.
+Otherwise, the other player wins.

 ### App Evaluation
 - **Category**: Entertainment